seed-rs/seed/README.md

 - Complete documentation that always matches the current version.
 Getting examples working, and starting a project should be painless, and require nothing beyond this guide.

-- An API that's easy to read, write, and understand.
+- Concise, flexibilty vew syntax that's easy to read and write.

 ### A note on view syntax